Life's What You Make It (Talk Talk song): Cover versions

 The song is covered in 1994 by The Divine Comedy with a string quartet during the Promenade album sessions, and released in several occasions.

 In 2009, "Life's What You Make It" was covered by Australian rock musician Rowland S. Howard for his final solo album Pop Crimes.

 For the 2012 benefit tribute album Spirit of Talk Talk, "Life's What You Make It" was covered by singer-songwriter Duncan Sheik in a duet with Rachael Yamagata.
 In 2011 the Danish band Dúné recorded the song for the film ID:A.

 More recently, a Placebo cover version of "Life's What You Make It" featured on both a double A-side (with "Jesus' Son") and the band's Life's What You Make It EP in 2016.
 American rock band Joywave covered the song for a Spotify Singles release for the music streaming service in 2018.

+Seal performed a cover of "Life's What You Make It" in Philadelphia’s Unity Concert for America on 4th July 2026.